 This paved route follows Gravois Creek as it meanders through portions of south St. Louis County.
 A spur of the greenway winds through the rolling hills of Blake C. Snyder Memorial Park (formerly Clydesdale County Park).

-With more than 500,000 people using the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
+With more than 500,000 visits to the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
 The project will extend the existing paved route from Orlando’s to the River des Peres Greenway along the I-55 right-of-way.

-To make this connection a reality, it will require two bridges and an underpass for an estimated cost of $14 million.
+To make this connection a reality, it is requiring two bridges and an underpass.
 The project is being funded through a mix of federal transportation grants, $1 million private grant from the Mysun Foundation, private donations, and Great Rivers Greenway taxpayer funds.
-At the request of MoDOT, the project has been divided into two phases.
+At the request of MoDOT, the project was divided into two phases.